 ‘Sorry,’ I said, ‘but I’ll be the one who decides for myself what is real and what isn’t.’

 ‘But of course,’ Mo said.
-‘But do you remember what happened at the beginning of your dream and the behest of the orphic voice that portended your ascent from the Lowlands to the Summit?
-Deep down you know that's the real reason you climbed this Mountain.
-You were invited, and so you came.'
+‘But do you remember what happened at the beginning of your dream… the behest of the orphic voice that portended your ascent from the Lowlands to the Summit?
+Deep down, you know that’s the real reason you climbed this Mountain.
+You were invited.
+And so, you came.’

 I looked up at the rafters incredulously, rolled my eyes, and shook my head.

 ‘Listen to what Mo’s saying, James.
-It’s important you understand there’s more to your dream than you wish to acknowledge.
-If you’re honest, you know that you didn't risk life and limb just to climb this remote and treacherous mountain to prove you could survive whatever physical extremes you might exact on your body.
+You must understand there’s more to your dream than you wish to acknowledge.
+If you’re honest, you know that you didn’t risk life and limb just to climb this remote and treacherous mountain to prove you could survive whatever physical extremes you might exact on your body.
 Considering the danger, it would have been ill-advised and even foolhardy to make any such attempt if there hadn’t been something thrusting you forward.’

 ‘You might have a point there,’ I said.
 ‘I admit it wasn’t the most judicious plan to contrive, but I just had to do it.
 And so I did, even if it was impulsive.
 Maybe that’s why I only told a few of my scheme to, as you say, steal off into the night.’